 This theme expects resources like images as local files.
-We need to place them in page bundles and register them in the front-matter of the Markdown file.
-Resource files from parent sections or taxonomies can be re-used conveniently.
+We need to place them in page bundles and register them in the front-matter.

-Hugo allows to handle resources in different ways and this theme has chosen the one which has a lot of support by Hugo out of the box, offers a lot of flexibility and doesn’t rely on external services.
+Hugo allows us to handle resources in different ways and this theme supports the one which has a lot of support from Hugo out of the box, offers a lot of flexibility, and doesn’t rely on external services.

 There are three ways to store and retrieve resource files (like images):

 - Page specific

 - We can save them in the folder of a page bundle and access them with a short relative path.
 We then need to register the resources in the front-matter and add additional meta-data.
 This Hugo feature has one big advantage: Every content structure is self-sufficient and may be re-used in other sites simply by cloning its folder.

 - We can save them in the assets folder and can use them for every page of our project.
 The favorite icon is an example for this theme.

 - Resources may also be retrieved via URL or API.
 The theme can generate Kroki diagrams via their API.